eadyos/codefights/README.md

 # Challenges

-This repo contains solutions to problems that I've worked on at codefights.com
+This repo contains solutions to problems I've worked on at codefights.com